-If your dietary supplement is marketed for pre-workout, performance/energy enhancement, or weight loss (for example, “thermogenic” or “fat burner” supplements), it probably contains a stimulant.
+If your dietary supplement is marketed for pre-workout, performance or energy enhancement, or weight loss (for example, “thermogenic” or “fat burner” supplements), it probably contains a stimulant.
 With any supplement you’re considering, though:

 - Read the fine print—especially the warning—on the label or marketing website.
 This often includes statements to avoid use with caffeine or other stimulants, if you have high blood pressure, or within a few hours before bedtime.
 These are indications that a product might contain one or more stimulants.

-Many kinds of stimulants could be present in dietary supplements, but the following ingredients are on the OPSS list of DoD-prohibited substances at this time.
-This means Military Service Members should avoid products with any of these stimulant ingredients.
+Many kinds of stimulants could be present in dietary supplements, but the following ingredients are on the DoD Prohibited Dietary Supplement Ingredients list at this time.
+This means Service Members should avoid products with any of these stimulant ingredients.

 Although FDA has ruled that these ingredients are not allowed for use in dietary supplement products, they still turn up on supplement labels.
-Make sure you compare the Supplement Facts panel of your product to the OPSS list of dietary supplement “ingredients” prohibited by the Department of Defense.
+Make sure you compare the Supplement Facts panel of your product to the DoD Prohibited Dietary Supplement Ingredients list.